 - I work to understand you and your experiences in the context of your experiences and relationships (past and present) and the society in which we live.

-Main therapeutic approaches I use with individuals are hypnosis and mindfulness but I borrow also from somatic-oriented, interpersonal, brief solution focused, cognitive-behavioural, and motivational counseling.
-I am especially interested in the ways in which the unconscious is helpful in making change.
-I am also interested in the intersections between emotional and spiritual life.
+Main therapeutic approaches I use with individuals are hypnosis, mindfulness, and energy psychology I also borrow also from somatic-oriented, interpersonal, brief solution focused, cognitive-behavioural, and motivational counseling.
+I am especially interested in the ways in which the unconscious is helpful in making change and the intersections between emotional and spiritual life.

 My experience has included individual, group, couples and family psychotherapy with youth and adults on a variety of issues including: